score-spec/score-helm-charts/CONTRIBUTING.md

 ### **What do I need to know to help?**

 If you are looking to help to with a code contribution, our project uses Go Lang.
 If you don't feel ready to make a code contribution yet, no problem!
-You can also check out the documentation issues https://github.com/score-dev/demo-repository.
+You can also check out the documentation https://github.com/score-spec/docs.

 If you are interested in making a code contribution and would like to learn more about the technologies that we use, check out the list below.